ST10066882/ST10066882/README.md

 LinkedIn : https://www.linkedin.com/in/nabeel-van-niekerk-216353248/

-💬 I'm always open to connecting with like-minded individuals, so feel free to say hello!
+💬 I'm always open to connecting with like-minded individuals, so feel free connect with me!

 Thanks for stopping by – I can't wait to see what the future holds for technology and how we can use it to make a difference in the world!